bthecohen/tokamak/README.md

 ### Components

 In addition to document templates, Tokamak lets you create custom components.
 Components are reusable pieces of DOM that can be used to implement widgets and page partials.
-Like documents, their state/data is passed to them by their parent elements.
+Like documents, their data is passed to them by their parent elements.

 Much like a Document, you create a component by extending Tokamak's Component class and implementing the internal render method: